liovirgildam/CV/README.md

 ## Liovirgilda Mendonca

-I am a passionate <strong>full-stack developer student</strong> at Makers Academy who is eager to learn more about <strong>software development</strong>.
+I am a passionate <strong>software developer</strong> who recently graduated from a 16-week, full-time Bootcamp provided by <strong>Makers Academy</strong>.

 My love for tech started in university when I learnt the basics of <strong>Java</strong>, and I have been looking for ways to explore this area more.

-The ability to write different programs to solve a single problem has improved my critical thinking and stretched my comfort zone, something that reminds me a lot of <strong>Mathematics</strong>.
+The ability to write different code to solve a single problem has improved my <strong>critical thinking</strong> and stretched my comfort zone, which reminds me a lot when I was studying <strong>Mathematics</strong>.

-Throughout this course, I intend to learn how to write reusable and clean code with the help of <strong>TDD</strong> practices, and I am aiming to become proficient in <strong>Ruby, Python and Javascript</strong>.
+Throughout the course, I learned how to write reusable and clean code with the help of <strong>TDD</strong> practices, organise a group project using <strong>Agile methodology</strong> and <strong>communicate effectively</strong> during <strong>pair-programming </strong>sessions.

 ## Projects